Jack Brennan (rugby league): Club career

 Brennan started his rugby league career with Blackpool Borough, joining the club at the age of seventeen.
 In August 1959, he joined Salford for a fee of £5,000.

 In 1969, he played in the Challenge Cup Final at Wembley Stadium against Castleford, which Salford lost 6–11.
 He joined Warrington during the 1970–71 season, but retired after only three appearances for the club.

 Representative career

 Brennan made two appearances for Lancashire in 1958 whilst at Blackpool Borough, losing both games to Yorkshire.

+Death

+On 13 August 2025, it was announced that Brennan had died at the age of 89.